LearnOnDemandSystems/docs/guides/idl2/idlv2-authoring-guide-and-best-practice.md

 ### Check Out IDL Manual

-Once the IDL v2 client experience is enabled, you must the check out the lab instructions before you can edit them.
-Checking out the IDL v2 lab instructions ensures that only one person at a time can make changes to the content.
+Once the IDLx client experience is enabled, you must the check out the lab instructions before you can edit them.
+Checking out the IDLx lab instructions ensures that only one person at a time can make changes to the content.

 To check out the instructions for a lab, navigate to the lab profile page, and then click **Check Out**.